 - ANZ Rewards airline partners: Virgin Australia, Air New Zealand, Cathay Pacific, Singapore Airlines

-2 Reward Points per $1 spent on eligible purchases up to $5,000 per statement period, then 1 Reward Point per $1 spent on eligible purchases above $5,000 per statement period.
-Until 5 August 2017 receive 2 Reward Points per $1 spent on eligible purchases uncapped.
+2 points per $1 spent on eligible purchases up to $5,000 per statement period, then 1 point per $1 spent on eligible purchases above $5,000 per statement period.

 Fees, charges and interest: 4/5